dfk-paris/DFKV-illustrations/3_illustration_detection/README.md

 ## Detectron2 Model for DFKV

 With our new training data, we train the model for 10 epochs.
 This is done in [this](https://github.com/dfk-paris/DFKV-illustrations/blob/main/3_illustration_detection/a_base_detectron/notebooks/train_model_dfkv.ipynb) notebook.
-These is the final precision we get on the validation data :
+The final model weigths are in `a_base_detectron/model_weigths/model_final_001.pth`.
+These are the final precision we get on the validation data :

 |   AP   |  AP50  |  AP75  |  APs  |  APm   |  APl   |
 |:------:|:------:|:------:|:-----:|:------:|:------:|